-A good assignment helps the professor and students pursue the learning goals of the course.
-Rather than starting with a prefabricated assignment, then, this is another opportune moment for backward design; ideally, you start with your course goals and think creatively to devise work that will help you meet them.
+A good assignment helps the professor and students pursue the learning goals (Learning Goals page) of the course.
+Rather than starting with a prefabricated assignment, then, this is another opportune moment for backward design (Backward Design page); ideally, you start with your course goals and think creatively to devise work that will help you meet them.
 In practice, this means that a good assignment generally does two things: it reinforces important learning and offers an opportunity for the professor to assess the quality of that learning.

 Seattle University English Professor John Bean, in his book Engaging Ideas, recommends asking yourself the following questions as you prepare to design an assignment: